hickorysb/OC-LuaAssembler/README.md

 * .asmh = header/include file

 LA will have two modes of operation:
-1. Interpreted (Will be the latest updated due to its simplicity)
+1. Interpreted, this version will be updated more frequetly with new features due to it's simplicity.
 2. A "Compiled" version that will be assembly converted directly into lua for little to no overhead.
-This will be more difficult then #1 to work on and implement.
+Due to the more complex nature of compiling to directly to Lua, the compiled version of the language will lag behind the interpreted version in the realm of features.
+We will make an attempt to make bug fixes available for both versions as quickly as possible.

 # TODO
 * File structure